Q: Describe what you publish in 25 characters or less.

 Q: How much do you edit an accepted piece prior to publication?

 A: All submissions are proofread for obvious typos, grammatical errors, and punctuation/capitalization errors; however, we always ask for permission before editing even these.
 I personally believe that poetic inspiration comes from deep within the limbic system of the brain or through some kind of divine transcendence.
 Therefore, I am quite reluctant to change a poetic work of art much.
-If I see a way that would make a strong piece stronger, I will suggest it, but often I wind up leaving things as they were after communicating with the author.
+If I see a way that would make a strong piece stronger, I will suggest it, but often I wind up leaving things as they were after communicating with the poet.

 Q: Do you nominate work you've published for any national or international awards?